rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ###  Guidance for Writing the IANA Considerations for RFCs Defining IANA-Maintained Modules {#sec-iana-mm}

-   In addition to the IANA considerations in {{sec-iana-cons}}, the IANA Considerations Section of an RFC that includes an IANA- maintained module MUST provide the required instructions for IANA to automatically perform the maintenance of that IANA module.
-These instructions describe how to proceed with updates to the IANA- maintained module that are triggered by a change to the authoritative registry.
+   In addition to the IANA considerations in {{sec-iana-cons}}, the IANA Considerations Section of an RFC that includes an IANA-maintained module MUST provide the required instructions for IANA to automatically perform the maintenance of that IANA module.
+These instructions describe how to proceed with updates to the IANA-maintained module that are triggered by a change to the authoritative registry.
 Concretely, the IANA Considerations Section SHALL at least provide the following information: